-Dave & Boo are a London based duo with a musical partnership that began in 1979.
+Dave & Boo are a London based acoustic duo with a musical partnership that began in 1979.

-Dave became a regular at various London haunts such as the Marquee, the Roundhouse and the Lyceum and also played some higher profile gigs, opening for the Edgar Broughton Band at the Rainbow and Rod Stewart at Reading Festival.
+Dave became a regular solo performer at well-known London venues such as the Marquee, the Roundhouse and the Lyceum.
+He was even listed as “one of the 6 best guitarists in the world” by Melody Maker and opened for many big names of the day including The Edgar Broughton Band at the Rainbow and Rod Stewart and Status Quo at Reading Festival.

 Mixing with this kind of musician attracted Dave to a new adventure... to form an electric band called The Reactors.
 Boo joined on bass and vocals and the two became a solid songwriting team.
 They were signed to The Police’s management company and they recorded with various name producers, and at one time even Jermaine Jackson (Michael’s brother) took an active interest in them in the States.

 In the early 2000s Dave and Boo developed an acoustic act which returned them to their folk club roots.
 Their debut album as a duo, Maybe I Might Fall, was critically acclaimed and featured a simple acoustic performance.
 Several albums have been recorded since then, from 2002’s Amber through to Facebook Friend in 2015.
 The songs are intelligently constructed, elegantly articulated and never less than entertaining, drawing on influences from both the folk world and the rock scene they were involved in for so long.
 The songs are at the heart of it all, served by imaginative and stylish arrangements and by the singing and playing of two seasoned, wholly in-tune musicians.